udippant/base-drafts/draft-ietf-quic-recovery.md

 declaring packets lost leads to unnecessary retransmissions and may result in degraded performance due to the actions of the congestion controller upon detecting loss.
-Implementers MAY use algorithms developed for TCP, such as TCP-NCR {{?RFC4653}}, to improve QUIC's reordering resilience.
+Implementers MAY use algorithms developed for TCP, such as TCP-NCR {{?RFC4653}}, to improve QWIK's reordering resilience.

-QUIC implementations can use time-based loss detection to handle reordering based on time elapsed since the packet was sent.
+QWIK implementations can use time-based loss detection to handle reordering based on time elapsed since the packet was sent.
 This may be used either as a replacement for a packet reordering threshold or in addition to it.
 The RECOMMENDED time threshold, expressed as a fraction of the